solo-io/workshops/istio-day2/1-understand-istio/04-ingress-gateway.md

 GATEWAY_IP=$(kubectl get svc -n istio-system istio-ingressgateway -o jsonpath="{.status.loadBalancer.ingress[0].ip}")
 ```

+Tip: if you are running this lab on your MacBook, you need to follow [this instruction](https://github.com/christian-posta/docker-tuntap-osx) to setup MetalLB on your Kind cluster so you can access the `GATEWAY_IP` from your terminal.

 ## Expose our apps

 Even though we don't have our apps in the `istioinaction` namespace in the mesh yet, we can still use the Istio ingress gateway to route traffic to them.
 Let's apply a `Gateway` and `VirtualService` resource to permit this: